Tehforsch/subsweep/README.md

 many more.
 Raxiom enables building such simulations in the "Bevy way", treating these phenomena as modular plugins which can be added and configured individually.
-The reason Raxiom exposes a library structure instead of consisting of a single all-powerful, configurable binary is that this allows the user to easily add additional behavior to the simulation without requiring an ever increasing set of configuration flags and parameters for the
+The reason Raxiom exposes a library structure instead of consisting of a single, all-powerful, configurable binary is that this allows the user to easily add additional behavior to the simulation without requiring an ever increasing set of configuration flags and parameters for the